superstarlifter/doc/docs/how_to/dashboard_subscriptions.md

 ## Dashboard subscriptions
 Subscribing to a dashboard ensures a user will have a PDF of their dashboard delivered to their inbox whenever they choose.
-For example, sales reports can be emailed out to the entire team prior to their weekly meeting.
+For example, sales reports can be emailed out to the entire team prior to their weekly meeting..

-## Create a subscription to a dashboard
+### Create a subscription to a dashboard
 [**Video tutorial**](https://www.youtube.com/watch?app=desktop&v=34M9BJS9wjk)

-1. Go the the desired dashboard and click the envelope icon in the upper right hand corner.
+1. Go to the desired dashboard and click the envelope icon in the upper right hand corner.

 <img src="../assets/dashboard_subscriptions_1.png"  style="width:400px" class="border"></img>